 Our Impact: Porter Stories

-Since 2003, KPAP has positively impacted the lives of thousands of porters working on Mount Kilimanjaro.
+Since 2003, KRTO has positively impacted the lives of thousands of porters working on Mount Kilimanjaro.
 We are proud of our legacy and are humbled by the stories shared by our community of porters.

 Photo of Stanley